 The place of the Romans in kids' History is the same as for adult's History, since they are the same!

 However, what we mean by focusing on 'kid's History' is that there are some facts that don't necessarily need to be mentioned when it comes to teaching youngsters about those times.
 For instance, History teachers working with young year groups tend to keep lessons lighthearted and full of fun facts about History to prevent pupils from getting bored or scared and also to encourage them to want to explore and discover more about the world.
+They may even use fictional TV characters to help teach children history.

 Furthermore, as children, young pupils might be more interested to know about the kids' lives during these historical times, without needing to know the ins and outs of battles and conflicts.
 In a way, this allows them to retain a bit of their innocence, unlike those children who would have suffered at the hands of leaders of horrific regimes.